JasonSorria/JasonSorria.github.io/_posts/2019-12-29-coc-plugin.md

 ![](/images/posts/plugin/2.png)

 Run `$ sudo pacman -S ctags` for function/class/variable list.
-When your define your function at `C/C++` you can see some function/class/variale list, which is so comvironent.
+When your define your function at `C/C++` you can see some function/class/variale list, which is so convenient.

 --------